nxp-mcuxpresso/mcuxsdk-examples/driver_examples/lpspi/interrupt_b2b/master/readme.md

 # lpspi_interrupt_b2b_master

 ## Overview
-The lpspi_interrupt_b2b example shows how to use LPSPI driver in interrupt way:
+The lpspi_interrupt_b2b example shows how to use LPSPI driver in interrupt way.

 In this example, we need two boards, one board used as LPSPI master and another board used as LPSPI slave.
 The file 'lpspi_interrupt_b2b_master.c' includes the LPSPI master code.
 This example does not use the transactional API in LPSPI driver.

 Note:
-  - In case other firmwares (such as bootrom, sm and oei) operating lpspi in master side to mis-trigger slave transfer, please run master first, after master print "Please running slave here, then type any key to continue", then run slave and type any key in master side to run.
+  - In case other firmwares (such as bootrom, sm and oei) operating lpspi in master side to mis-trigger slave transfer, please run master first, after master print "Make sure the slave example is running, then press any key to continue", then run slave and press any key in master side to run.
-  - LPSPI master send/received data to/from LPSPI slave in interrupt.
-(LPSPI Slave using interrupt to receive/send the data)
+  - The LPSPI master send/received data to/from LPSPI slave using interrupt (the LPSPI slave is using interrupt to receive/send the data).

 ## Running the demo
-When the demo runs successfully, the log would be seen in the terminal window:
+When the demo runs successfully, you will see output in the terminal like this:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 LPSPI interrupt board to board (b2b) master example.
 This example use one board as master and another as slave.